khetansarvesh/Time-Series-Modelling/univariate_time_series/README.md

 - SARIMA Model
 - Deep Learning (DL) Models

-In my notes I have given a detailed explaination of how one can solve the univariate time series problem using even a FFNN but since there exists a problem in solving with FFNN it motivated the idea of RNN, what is this problem??
-Read my notes to understand same.
-Now there exists a problem with RNN i.e. vanishing and exploding gradients which motivates the idea of LSTMs and since these exists a problem with LSTMs it motivated the idea of GRUs.
-To solve the parallel computation problem with GRUs the idea of transformer based models poped up.

 ### [1.2] <ins> General Additive Model (GAM) </ins>
 Instead of using correlation between values from similar time stamps, we can train our model on overall trends and add some seasonal effect to it.
 The principle behind GAM is similar to that of regression model.
 Unlike regression which uses individual predictor for outcome, GAM uses sum of smooth function to predict the outcome.
 The smooth functions here includes functions describing trend component, seasonal component, holiday component and so on.
 As GAM comprises of functions, we can isolate the individual function and evaluate its effect in prediction, which makes GAM more interpretable.